cyberark/ark-sdk-python/docs/howto/refreshing_authentication.md

 # Refresh authentication

-When you want to continue working with existing authenticator, you can refresh the authentications.
+When you want to continue working with an existing authenticator, you can refresh the authentications.
 You can refresh authentications for the following:

 - The login command
 - The exec command
 - Polling operations
-- The SDK
+- Via the SDK code

 ## Login command

-To try to authenticate with an existing authenticator, use the `-ra `or -`-refresh-auth` CLI flag:
+To try to authenticate with an existing authenticator, use the `-ra `or `--refresh-auth` CLI flag:
 ```bash  linenums="0"
 ark login -ra
 ```